agilethought/angularjs-styleguide/README.md

   })();
   ```

   - Note: For brevity only, the rest of the examples in this guide may omit the IIFE syntax.
+(And we automate the task anyway).

   - Note: IIFE's prevent test code from reaching private members like regular expressions or helper functions which are often good to unit test directly on their own.
 However you can test these through accessible members or by exposing them through their own component.
 For example placing helper functions, regular expressions or constants in their own factory or constant.